Re: me

 The backdrop of this visualisation is an aggregate of all the categories of industries.
 It encodes three dimensions.
 While the Grammar of Graphics makes it easy to encode dimensions into visual elements, i.e., aesthetic mapping, this visual shines because of what it has chosen to represent, and how it represents it: time along the horizontal, ranking of the percentage change in employment numbers on the vertical, and the percentage change itself as a colour…

-And my visualization of Coronavirus Spike Proteins won the award for “Best gt Table” for Posit’s 2025 Table Contest.
+My visualization of Coronavirus Spike Proteins won the award for “Best gt Table” for Posit’s 2025 Table Contest:

 This table submission is remarkable for its audacity: multiple sequence alignment has its own established tooling, yet here’s someone doing it with gt and it actually works!
 It’s obvious to me that the author saw a table package not as a constraint but as a canvas for domain-specific visualization.
 Maybe the future of bioinformatics might involve more Quarto documents with/ tables and fewer standalone desktop applications?